-- Perform all exercises twice a day. - Most exercises are held for a count of 5 and repeated to a maximum of twenty repetitions. - Stretches may be held for longer durations as required up to a count of 15 seconds, usually ten repetitions. - Whilst the assisted active EROM exercises are progressed here, expect that the range may come out gradually over the next twelve weeks and never should be forced.
+- Perform twice daily. - Most exercises are held for a count of 5 and repeated to a maximum of twenty repetitions. - Stretches may be held for longer durations as required up to a count of 15 seconds with usually ten repetitions. - Whilst the assisted active EROM exercises are progressed here, expect that the range may come out gradually over the next twelve weeks and never should be forced.